East Patagonia, Tierra del Fuego and Strait of Magellan dispute: Legal discussion

 During the boundary dispute, manuscripts from the Hispanic period—preserved in archives and libraries across both the Americas and Europe—began to circulate as instruments of legal support.
 In this context, territorial claims were legitimized through the ability to demonstrate a legal foundation behind them.
 For this reason, various authors, diplomats, and historians dedicated themselves diligently to collecting documents, analyzing them, and formulating interpretations aimed at defending the interests of their respective countries.
 The main author in favor of Chile was Miguel Luis Amunátegui and the main one in favor of Argentina was Vicente Gregorio Quesada.
 However, many of these official texts were subject to divergent readings or even contradicted one another, generating overlaps and interpretive disputes.
+For the Chilean position, many of those official texts were subject to divergent readings or even contradicted one another, generating overlaps and interpretive disputes, agreeing that the Patagonian territory south of the Diamante River (the southern limit of the jurisdiction of Cuyo transferred to the new Viceroyalty of the Río de la Plata) remained within Chilean jurisdiction in 1810.
+In the Argentine position, there were different interpretations regarding the jurisdiction to which Patagonia belonged: de Angelis attributed it to Cuyo, Juan Martín Leguizamón to the bishopric and province of Tucumán, and Quesada along with other authors to Buenos Aires.
+All agreed that the legal and governmental documents alluded to the eastern Patagonia being within the jurisdiction of the Viceroyalty of the Río de la Plata.